Smart Meter Mass. Testimony

 • Include all required information (listed above) so the donation can be used.

-• Currently, for our work, the check may be written to ONE of the following ballot question committees:
+• A check may be written to ONE of the following ballot question committees that have petitions this year:

 • RadLimits at Last Tree Laws